mjmanley/PredictiveModeling/using_pm_service.md

 # Using the service

-The modeling methods available on the SPSS Modeler modeling palette enable you to derive new information from your data and to develop predictive models.
+The modeling methods available on the IBM® SPSS® Modeler modeling palette enable you to derive new information from your data and to develop predictive models.
 Each method has certain strengths and is best suited for particular types of machine learning problems.
 {: .shortdesc}

 For details
-about SPSS Modeler and the modeling algorithms it provides, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SS3RA7).
+about IBM® SPSS® Modeler and the modeling algorithms it provides, see [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SS3RA7).

-After the input and output requirements of your Bluemix application and SPSS Modeler scoring branch design are implemented, your Data Analyst can change any internal aspect of the scoring branch.
+After the input and output requirements of your {{site.data.keyword.Bluemix_notm}}
+application and IBM® SPSS® Modeler scoring branch design are implemented, your Data Analyst can change any internal aspect of the scoring branch.
 The Data Analyst can even change the model algorithm(s) used in a refresh operation, ensuring your ability